lfost42/franchise/README.md

 # Franchise Calculator

-Coding Challenge: Calculate which two locations (among a list in the provided csv file) that are furthest apart.
+App that calculates which two locations (within a provided csv file) that are furthest apart.
 An exercise in geolocation, csv parsing, and logging.

-Application: This algorithm helps franchise owners determine which areas are in need of expansion or more coverage.
+Application: Analysis tool for franchise owners determine which areas are in need of expansion or more coverage.

 ![My App](./app.png)

-## Experiments and Plans
+## WALKTHROUGH

-MVP:
+Minimal Viable Product:

 A console application that parses through the provided csv file, calculates the locations that are furthest apart, and writes the result to the console.

-Completed Items:
+OTHER FEATURES:

+Completed:

 1. Build a Class Library and move methods into classes.
 2. Implement DAO (Data Access Object) to decouple the data access layer from the user interface.